-Poi E: The Story Behind Our Song tells of the ground-breaking fusion between 1980s pop and traditional Maori music, and reveals much about the man who co-wrote the hit, Dalvanius Prime.
+Poi E: The Story Behind Our Song tells of the ground-breaking fusion between 1980s pop and traditional Maori music, and delves into the character of the man who co-wrote the hit, Dalvanius Prime.

 “For me, it represents one of the greatest, happiest moments of my childhood, the first time I saw a community - a Maori community, the people of Patea - singing this awesome waiata and having this great breakdancer on top of the waka.

 “It was this great big fusion of energy and for me it brought new light to what it was to be a Kiwi, because I hadn't seen this on TV before.
 So it was a personally moment but also an important cultural touchstone for us.”

 Popular belief has it that after the Patea freezing works closed in 1982 Dalvanius returned home from a successful entertainment career in Australia to help the town out.